Stability and Generalization of Bilevel Programming in Hyperparameter Optimization: Main Results

-\begin{thm} Suppose Assumption~{\ref{assump:compact},\ref{assump:c2},\ref{assump:c3},\ref{assump:sm_phi}} hold and the inner level problem is solved with $K$ steps SGD or GD with learning rate $\eta$, then $\forall S^{tr} \in Z^\mtr$, $\forall z \in Z$, $\forall g \in \cG_{\hat{\theta}}$, $\ell(\lambda, g(\lambda, S^{tr}), z)$ as a function of $\lambda$ is $L=\mathcal{O}((1 + \eta \gamma_\varphi)^K)$ Lipschitz continuous and $\gamma = \mathcal{O}(((1 + \eta\gamma_\varphi)^{2K})$ Lipschitz smooth. \end{thm}
+\begin{thm} Suppose Assumption~{\ref{assump:compact},\ref{assump:c2},\ref{assump:c3},\ref{assump:sm_phi}} hold and the inner level problem is solved with $K$ steps SGD or GD with learning rate $\eta$, then $\forall S^{tr} \in Z^\mtr$, $\forall z \in Z$, $\forall g \in \cG_{\hat{\theta}}$, $\ell(\lambda, g(\lambda, S^{tr}), z)$ as a function of $\lambda$ is $L=\mathcal{O}((1 + \eta \gamma_\varphi)^K)$ Lipschitz continuous and $\gamma = \mathcal{O}((1 + \eta\gamma_\varphi)^{2K})$ Lipschitz smooth. \end{thm}

+\begin{remark} Generally, a neural network composed of smooth operators satisfy all assumptions.
+We notice that the continuously differentiable assumption in Assumption~\ref{assump:c2} and Assumption~\ref{assump:c3} does not hold for ReLU.
+However, we argue that there are many smooth approximations of ReLU including Softplus, Gelu~\cite{hendrycks2016gaussian}, and Lipswish~\cite{chen2019residual}, which satisfy the assumption and achieve promising results in classification and deep generative modeling. \end{remark}

 Combining the results in Theorem~\ref{thm:basic_gen}, Theorem~\ref{thm:stb_ud} and Theorem~\ref{thm:ablo_L}, we obtain an expectation bound of UD that depends on the number of steps in the outer level $T$, the number of steps in the inner level $K$ and the validation sample size $m$.
-Roughly speaking, its generalization gap has an order of $\tilde{\mathcal{O}}(\frac{T^\kappa}{m})$ or $\tilde{\mathcal{O}}(f(K))$, where $f$ is an increasing function w.r.t $K$.
+Roughly speaking, its generalization gap has an order of $\tilde{\mathcal{O}}(\frac{T^\kappa}{m})$ or $\tilde{\mathcal{O}}(\frac{(1 + \eta\gamma_\varphi)^{2K}}{m})$.
+In Appendix~{B}, we construct a worst case where the Lipschitz constant $L$ in Theorem~\ref{thm:ablo_L} increases at least exponentially w.r.t. $K$.
+According to Theorem~\ref{thm:stb_ud}, the stability bound also increases exponentially w.r.t. $K$ in the worst case.
+Besides, if we further assume the inner loss $\varphi_i$ is convex or strongly convex, we can derive tighter generalization gaps.
+Indeed, the dependence on $K$ of the generalization gap is $\mathcal{O}(K^2)$ in the convex case and $\mathcal{O}(1)$ in the strongly convex case.
+Please see Appendix~{C} for a complete proof.

 Our results can explain some mysterious behaviours of the UD algorithms in practice~\cite{franceschi2018bilevel}.
 According to Theorem~\ref{thm:stb_ud} and Theorem~\ref{thm:ablo_L}, very large values of $K$ and $T$ will significantly decrease the stability of UD (i.e., increasing $\beta$), which suggests a high risk of overfitting.
 On the other hand, if we use very small $T$ and $K$, the empirical risk on the validation data might be insufficiently optimized, probably leading to underfitting.
 This trade-off on the values of $K$ and $T$ has been observed in previous theoretical work~\cite{franceschi2018bilevel}, which mainly focuses on optimization and does not provide a formal explanation.
 We also confirmed this phenomenon in two different experiments (See results in Section~\ref{sec:exp_cvgd}).